TWELVE-WEEK GROUP CLASSES AND WORKSHOPS

 Free Your Voice: Initiation Sing, sound & speak your truth with more confidence This course is open to all levels including those who are shy, have never sung, feel they can’t sing, have trauma around their voices as well as professional singers and those who love singing and sounding.
 We create a safe space for everyone in the room to take their voice to the next place.
 The focus is to free your voice and express yourself without any judgment, inner or outer!
 Toning, chanting, songs from around the world, expressive arts, drama, lots of play, improv, and community building practices.
 Playtime for adults!

-Free Your Chakras: Sound & Song Get aligned and shine your light!
+Free Your Voice: Chakra Tuning Get aligned and shine your light!
 This workshop explores the Indian chakra (energy) system and includes different sounding and movement practices to open and balance them.
 We will practice breath meditations, toning, movement with sound, Indian devotional chanting and mantra, spirituals and Civil Rights songs in 4-part harmony, drama therapy, expressive arts, improv, play and community sharing exercises.
 We will examine the psychological aspects of each chakra and your particular stories as we transform our life narratives.

-Collective Emergence: Embody The Future We Want Now A unique diversity and solidarity course that uses embodied creative practices co-facilitated with Aryeh Shell, Education Director at Creative Action Institute.
+Collective Emergence: Embody The Future We Want Now A unique diversity and solidarity course that uses embodied creative practices co-facilitated with Aryeh Shell

 How do we embody now the future we want to live into?